 Machado: What does it take to be the executive director of a non-profit?
 Patience, optimism, and leadership?

 Murria: Without any one of these qualities, it makes it harder for our daily tasks to be accomplished.
 Hygienists for Humanity started in September 2017.
-I’m based out of Maryland, and I worked with an accountant to file 501c3 registration forms.
+I’m based in Maryland and worked with an accountant to file 501c3 registration forms.

 Machado: Why did you decide to work in this setting?